cboyd0319/job-private-scraper-filter/CODE_OF_CONDUCT.md

 # Code of Conduct

-## Our Commitment
+## My Commitment

-We are committed to providing a welcoming and inclusive environment for all contributors and users of this project, regardless of background, experience level, or identity.
+I am committed to providing a welcoming and inclusive environment for all contributors and users of this project, regardless of background, experience level, or identity.

 ## Expected Behavior